rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Exploring the possibilities of reducing the transaction risk between initial transfer and transaction finalisation is an interesting topic for future research.
-Using reputation systems or digital identity solutions combinded with judicial accountability, the risk could potentially be reduced to near 0. - TODO work this out in more detail
+Using reputation systems or digital identity solutions combined with judicial accountability, the risk could potentially be reduced to near 0.

-In order to prevent double spending, the current implementation of the protocol disallows the respending of transactions that have not first been finalised.
+In order to prevent double spending, the current implementation of the protocol disallows the re-spending of transactions that have not first been finalised.
 In order to provide a full disaster mode, re-spending funds without full transaction validation by the network is a must.
 This could be achieved by expanding the protocol to enable the settling of multi-hop transfers.
-Like the original off-line transfer system, this would require the 2nd receiver to accept the risk, that both of the peers that their transation depends on have double spent.
-When performing the initial off-line transaction, they would receive all the blocks neccesary to finalise all transactions before it with the gateways of the 2 peers before them. - TODO work this out in more detail
+Like the original off-line transfer system, this would require the 2nd receiver to accept the risk, that both of the peers that their transaction depends on have double spent.
+When performing the initial off-line transaction, they would receive all the blocks necessary to finalise all transactions before it with the gateways of the 2 peers before them.

 ## Scalability in network size